 The team at Gregory Smith Law, LLC is here to help if you’ve suffered a severe disability due to a work-related injury in Georgia.
-Workers’ compensation claims are all we handle.
+Our firm has a detailed understanding of Georgia workers’ compensation law because workers’ compensation claims are all we handle.

 Get a free initial consultation by calling our office in Augusta or visiting our contact page.

 - 1 What Are Temporary Total Disability Benefits?

 - 2 What Are Permanent Partial Disability Benefits?

 - 3 What Is the Main Difference Between Temporary Total and Permanent Partial Disability Benefits in Georgia?

 - 4 How Are Temporary Total and Permanent Partial Disability Benefits Calculated?

 - 5 How Do I Know What Type of Benefit I Am Receiving?